tweag/python-monorepo-example/2017-07-21-more-linear-types.md

 deserialising data, which is a common bottleneck of distributed applications.
 If you have heard of [compact normal forms][cnf], it is pretty much the same idea.
-If you want to know more Ryan Newton, one of my co-author on the linear type paper, has co-authored an entire [article on such representations][gibbon].
+If you want to know more Ryan Newton, one of my co-authors on the linear type paper, has also been involved in an entire [article on such representations][gibbon].

-To program with such a data structure I need a pattern-matching
+To program with such a data structure, I need a pattern-matching
 operation:
 ```haskell
 type Packed (l :: [*])